Roadmap out of Lockdown

-As part of the booking process we would like to encourage all participants to have a completed waiver before attending the site – (don’t worry if you have visited us already during the winter of 2019/20, your waiver should be up to date).
+As part of the booking process we would like to encourage all participants to have a completed waiver before attending the site – (don’t worry if you have visited us recently, your waiver should be up to date).

 We have massively opened up the locker and briefing area to help with this too.
 It was a bit cramped last winter and with the “new normal” we had to take action to give everyone more space.

-So the soft play is now a ticketed session separate to the open trampolining sessions, and we are currently not accepting 0-1yr olds.
-It runs at the same time so that you can bring an older child to to go trampolining at the same time.
+So the soft play is now a ticketed session separate to the open trampolining sessions.
+It runs at the same time so that you can bring an older child to to go trampolining.
 Sessions will be 1hr 15mins after which we will close it down and give it a clean before the next session.